-A while back, my husband took a few weeks off from work.
+A while back, my husband took some time off work.

 One morning, he began the day with a big tight hug and told me he loved me.
 Then we held hands in the middle of the living room and started the day with prayer.